openaddresses/openaddresses/CONTRIBUTING.md

  Tag          | Note
 ------------- | ----
 `website`     | A URL referencing the data portal `license`     | An object with license details for the dataset.
-Supported properties:<br><br>`url`: link to license terms, e.g. “http://creativecommons.org/licenses/by/4.0/”.<br>`text`: short description of license terms, e.g. “CC BY 4.0”.<br>`attribution`: Boolean value for required attribution to copyright holder.
+Supported properties:<br><br>`url`: link to license terms, e.g., “http://creativecommons.org/licenses/by/4.0/”.<br>`text`: short description of license terms, e.g., “CC BY 4.0”.<br>`attribution`: Boolean value for required attribution to copyright holder.
 Defaults to _true_ if other attribution details are present, otherwise _false_.<br>`attribution name`: name of data copyright holder requiring attribution, e.g. “United Federation of Planets”.<br>`share-alike`: Boolean value for requirement to license derivative works under the same terms or compatible terms as the original work.
 Defaults to _false_.<br>`presumed`: Boolean value. _true_ if an OpenAddresses community member *interpreted* the license to derive the `share-alike` or `attribution` booleans above. _false_ if the license explicitly includes share-alike or attribution requirements (like CC-BY or CC-BY-SA).<br>`remarks`: A fully qualified URL to a file (PDF or text document) of the full license of the source.<br><br>**Deprecated value:** a URL or string describing the license.
 `contact`     | An object with contact information for the dataset or provider.
-Supported properties:<br><br>`name`: the name of a specific contact person, e.g. "Mary Smith".<br>`title`: the title for the contact person, e.g. "GIS Coordinator".<br>`phone`: A contact telephone number, e.g. "415-867-5309".<br>`email`: email address for contact person or organization, e.g. "mary@example.com".<br>`address`: A mailing address for the dataset provider, e.g. "500 Main Street, Washington, DC 10001".
+Supported properties:<br><br>`name`: the name of a specific contact person, e.g., "Mary Smith".<br>`title`: the title for the contact person, e.g., "GIS Coordinator".<br>`phone`: A contact telephone number, e.g., "415-867-5309".<br>`email`: email address for contact person or organization, e.g., "mary@example.com".<br>`address`: A mailing address for the dataset provider, e.g., "500 Main Street, Washington, DC 10001".
 `note`        | A String containing a human readable note.
 `attribution` | **Deprecated:** Where the license requires attribution, add it here. example `CC-BY United Federation of Planets`
 `email`       | This email is used to send automated emails to the data provider if a user changes their data.
 Do not set unless the data provider wants to receive updates.
 Distinct from contact email in that the provider might want to send these notifications to a different mailing list than the contact email listed above.
 Note that this property is not used by any OpenAddresses software at this point.